 Note that systems of this form are discussed extensively in \cite{Borkar2008}.
 In particular, the term $\frac{1}{k+2}\big(w(k)-p(\overline{z}(k))\big)$ is a martingale difference sequence and is treated as noise.
-It is shown in \cite{Borkar2008} that, under mild assumptions, $\overline{z}(k)$ converges almost surely.
+It is shown in \cite{Borkar2008} that under mild assumptions, $\overline{z}(k)$ converges almost surely.
 The basic idea of the remainder of this section is to construct stochastic feedback algorithms that mimic this argument.
-In particular, our basic idea in the sequel is to choose the probability distribution $p(\overline{z}(k))$, so that the stochastic system both solves a regulation problem, and also optimization problem of the form of Problem \ref{prob_des}, simultaneously.
+In particular, our basic idea in the sequel is to choose the probability distribution $p(\overline{z}(k))$, so that the stochastic system both solves a regulation problem and also optimization problem of the form of Problem \ref{prob_des}, simultaneously.

-\subsection{Optimality conditions}
+\subsection{Optimality Conditions}

-In this section, we briefly discuss the optimality conditions for Problem \ref{prob_des} using Lagrangian multipliers.
-These optimality conditions will lead to the state dependent probabilities that we alluded to in the preamble.
+In this subsection, we briefly discuss the optimality conditions for Problem \ref{prob_des}, using Lagrangian multipliers.
+These optimality conditions lead to the state dependent probabilities that we alluded to in the preamble.